eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Trusted Service Manager employed by the owner of the WSCD.

-The Wallet Provider is responsible for verifying that the local internal WSCD is compliant with all requirements in the ARF, prior to activating a Wallet Unit using such a WSCD.
+The Wallet Provider is responsible for verifying that the local internal WSCD is compliant with all applicable requirements, prior to activating a Wallet Unit using such a WSCD.

 #### 4.5.5 Local native WSCD